Five important tips for hiring a drone pilot

 Drone pilots in Australia must be approved by CASA (the Civil Aviation Safety Authority), before they work for a paying customer (sell you their images/video/data).

-While we require all pilots listed on dronesforhire.com.au to provide evidence of their CASA approval status, you should satisfy yourself that your chosen pilot’s CASA approval is valid and that it permits the pilot to carry out the kind of work you are asking them to do.
+While we require all pilots listed on dronesforhire.com.au to provide evidence of their CASA approval status, you should satisfy yourself that your chosen pilot’s CASA approval is valid and that it permits the pilot to carry out the kind of aerial photography work you are asking them to do.

-The three main kinds of approval are: ReOC (Remote Pilots Certificate), RePL (Remote Pilots Licence), and sub-2kg CASA approval.
+The three main kinds of approval are: ReOC (Remote Operators Certificate), RePL (Remote Pilots Licence), and sub-2kg CASA approval.
 Note that engaging a non-CASA approved drone pilot may expose you to substantial damages or compensation claims.

 Ask your drone pilot to demonstrate that they have experience doing specifically what you are asking for.
 Pilots should be able to demonstrate this by showing you their sample images, videos, data sets or 3D models.
 Relevant experience and equipment is key to a successful match between the job and the pilot.
-E.g. just need some simple good quality aerial images of a property or event?
+E.g. just need some simple good quality aerial photography of a property or event?
 Just ask the pilot to send 2-3 examples of similar jobs they have done.

 For a film shoot, music video or documentary, the pilot will require a high-end drone and camera set-up such as the DJI Inspire 2 with X5S camera.
-He should also have some background experience working with a Director of Photography (DOP) and know how to fly very smoothly and creatively in order to get the drone into the right position for that optimal shot that the DOP is looking for.
+He should also have some background experience working with a Director of Photography (DOP) and know how to fly very smoothly and creatively in order to get the drone into the right position for that optimal drone photography that the DOP is looking for.

 Or, to carry out survey or terrain mapping work, the pilot would need to understand how to capture data sets accurately and then process those data sets into accurate 3D models or volume calculations to ensure that the final result is accurate.

-Depending on the nature of the job, the job location and various other factors, drone pilots may need to request approval from the airspace regulator CASA before commencing work.
+Depending on the nature of the job, the job location and various other factors, drone pilots may need to request approval from the airspace regulator CASA before commencing aerial photography work.
 You should ask your chosen pilot about this directly before the commencement of any work, especially if your job is located within a 5.5 km radius of an airport or aerodrome.